 - Property, plant, and equipment: Items of property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
-Cost includes expenditure directly attributable to the acquisition of the asset. - Right-of-use asset: The right-of-use asset is initially measured at cost, which comprises the initial measurement of the lease liability, any lease payments made at or before the commencement date, any initial direct and restoration costs incurred less any lease incentive received, if any.
-Lease arrangements are not material. - Bonds, Equities and Collective Investment Schemes

-The Company's financial assets are classified as financial assets at fair value through profit or loss.
+Cost includes expenditure directly attributable to the acquisition of the asset. - Right-of-use asset: The right-of-use asset is initially measured at cost, which comprises the initial measurement of the lease liability, any lease payments made at or before the commencement date, any initial direct and restoration costs incurred less any lease incentive received, if any. - Bonds, Equities and Collective Investment Schemes: The Company's financial assets are classified as financial assets at fair value through profit or loss.
 Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
 It should be noted that the Company limits its equity purchases to those instruments that are listed on the most recent MSCI all world index.
-Furthermore, all debt instruments held are actively traded on the exchange. - Cash and cash equivalents These are measured at face value.
+Furthermore, all debt instruments held are actively traded on the exchange.

-Reinsurance Asset represent the difference between Gross and Net provisions.
-A reduction of reinsurance recoverables has been made to allow for expected losses due to the possible default of a counterparty.
+- Cash and cash equivalents These are measured at face value. - Reinsurance Asset represent the difference between Gross and Net provisions.
+A reduction of reinsurance recoverable has been made to allow for expected losses due to the possible default of a counterparty.

-In 2021, the Company recognized a Deferred Tax Asset ('DTA').
 Deferred tax is recognised, using the liability method, in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
 Within the Solvency II balance sheet, deferred tax is adjusted to take into account differences in the SII valuation of assets and liabilities as compared to IFRS multiplied by the effective tax rate (see table below).
-DTAs are recognised to the extent that the Company intends to offset past tax losses already realised against future tax profits.
+Deferred Tax Asset ('DTA') is recognised to the extent that the Company intends to offset past tax losses already realised against future tax profits.
 This way, the insurer pays less or no tax on these future profits.
-In 2022, the DTA has been limited to the Deferred Tax Liability arising on Solvency II Own Funds.
+In 2022, the DTA has been limited to the Deferred Tax Liability ('DTL') arising on the SII own funds, whereas in 2023 the increase was such that a DTL of €260k was reported.